Cognigy/Documentation/docs/en/docs/ai/installation/migration/from-weaviate-to-qdrant.md

 This guide is intended for Cognigy on-premises customers who are using the [Knowledge AI features](https://docs.cognigy.com/ai/knowledge-ai/overview/).

 !!! warning
-    The migration process requires a downtime of approximately 60 – 90 minutes, depending on the number of stored knowledge chunks and the number of projects or agents configured to use Knowledge AI.
+    The migration process requires a downtime of approximately 60 – 90 minutes, depending on the number of stored Knowledge Chunks and the number of projects configured to use Knowledge AI.
     However, this downtime applies to Knowledge AI features only; all other features will remain available.

 ## Introduction